brianhempel/fuzzy_tools/README.md

 # ]
 ```

 When you do a query, that query string is tokenized and weighted, then compared against some of the documents using [Cosine Similarity](http://www.gettingcirrius.com/2010/12/calculating-similarity-part-1-cosine.html).
-Cosine similarity is not that terrible of a concept, assuming you like terms like "N-dimensional space."
-But even if you do, it's difficult to explain.
+Cosine similarity is not that terrible of a concept, assuming you like terms like "N-dimensional space".
 Basically, each unique token becomes an axis in N-dimensional space.
 If we had 4 different tokens in all, we'd use 4-D space.
 A document's token weights define a vector in this space.
 The _cosine_ of the _angle_ between documents' vectors becomes the similarity between the documents.

 Trust me, it works.